spotinst/spotinst-sdk-go/README.md

 Example of `ChainProvider` to be used with an `EnvCredentialsProvider` and `FileCredentialsProvider`.
-In this example `EnvProvider` will first check if any credentials are available via the environment variables.
+In this example `EnvProvider` will first check if any credentials are available via the SPOTINST_TOKEN and SPOTINST_ACCOUNT environment variables.
 If there are none `ChainProvider` will check the next `Provider` in the list, `FileProvider` in this case.
 If `FileCredentialsProvider` does not return any credentials `ChainProvider` will return the error `ErrNoValidProvidersFoundInChain`.